nrep/nrep/README.md

 ### Hi there 👋, call me Elvis Peace NDAHAYO RUGERO

-I am a detail-oriented, organized, and meticulous employee.
+I am a detail-oriented, organized, and meticulous developer.
 Works at a fast pace to meet tight deadlines.
 Enthusiastic team player ready to contribute to company success.
 Driven Software Developer with 9 years of experience in full lifecycle development.
 Motivated with keen analytical, problem-solving, and task-management abilities.